First published November 2012. Updated 2019.

-One of our three Christmas gifts each year to our boys is either a new Bible or a Christian-based Children’s Book.
+One of our three Christmas gifts each year to our boys is either a new Children’s Bible or a Bible Story Book.
 It is always so fun to curl up together and open the unturned pages in a new Bible for the first time.
 We have accumulated quite the collection of children’s bibles since our first child was born nearly five years ago.
-I thought it would be helpful to create a list of the best Bibles for babies, toddlers, and preschoolers (in my opinion).
+I thought it would be helpful to create a list of the best children’s Bibles for toddlers, & preschoolers (in my opinion).

-Even though babies will not understand or retain the Bible stories you read to them, I believe it is important for Christian families to make reading a Bible story a habit within days of welcoming your baby home.
-Here are just a few of our favorite bibles for newborns through early toddlers.
+Even though babies will not understand or retain the baby Bible stories you read to them, I believe it is important for Christian families to make reading a Bible story a habit within days of welcoming your baby home.
+Here are just a few of our favorite bible story books for newborns through to early toddlers.

 My Pajama Bible by Andy Holmes

-This bible is divided into 30 individual stories with 2 paragraphs each of rhyming text related telling each story.
-The rhyme and rhythm to this Bible make it the perfect read-aloud for babies.
-It isn’t the best in terms of content (explaining the stories, etc.), but it is an easy, rhythmic read-aloud.
+This children’s bible is divided into 30 individual stories with 2 paragraphs each of rhyming text related telling each story.
+The rhyme and rhythm to this baby Bible make it the perfect read-aloud for babies.
+It isn’t the best in terms of content (explaining the stories, etc.), but it is an easy, rhythmic read-aloud Bible story book.

 Baby’s Hug-a-Bible by Sally Lloyd-Jones